y2737924daohegua/corber/pages/workflow/livereload.md

   corber --environment=staging --platform=android
 ```

-Some whitelisting may be required in config.xml to access the serve instance. corber will add these changes and remove them from non-livereload builds.
+Some whitelisting may be required in config.xml to access the serve instance.
+Corber will add these changes and remove them from non-livereload builds.
 You will receive a warning on any build if these tags, for whatever reason, were not appropriately removed.

 This command builds a cordova container app and starts a slightly modified serve process for your configured framework.